Alchus/scout-stuff/03-Second-Class.md

 ```
 6d	Explain what to do in case of accidents that require emergency response in the home and the backcountry.
 Explain what constitutes an emergency and what information you will need to provide to a responder.
 ```

+* ✅ 6/27/2022

+An emergency situation is when immediate action is required to protect life and health.

+When responding to emergency, the best response is to stay calm, triage, plan, send for help, and to take the steps required to address the most important issues first.

+These kinds of information are most useful for first responders:

+* Nature of emergency
+* Location and contact information
+* Description of any injuries
+* When the injuries occurred
+* Any treatments already given
+* What resources are available on the scene of the emergency, including equipment, people, and specialized skills.
+* That resources are needed

 ```
 6e	Tell how you should respond if you come upon the scene of a vehicular accident.
 ```
+* ✅ 6/27/2022

+Before providing first aid, make the scene as safe as possible:

+ * Isolate the vehicle from traffic using cones, flares, or another vehicle.
+ * Turn off the engine.
+ * Secure the parking brake if the vehicle is on an incline.

+If the scene cannot be made safe, don't endanger yourself attempting to provide aid.

 ## FITNESS
 ```
 7a	After competing Tenderfoot requirement 6c, be physically active at least 30 minutes a day for five days a week for four weeks.
 Keep track of your activities.